 A Privacy Impact Assessment (PIA) is a process that helps projects consider whether technologies, information systems and proposed programs meet privacy requirements.
 This process also helps identify mitigating measures intended to resolve privacy risks that are identified.

-PIAs are an on-going due diligence exercise for projects.
-Jurisdictions are responsible for completing PIAs in compliance with applicable legislation and for choosing appropriately privacy sensitive approaches.
+Project sponsors of Infoway-funded projects are responsible for completing PIAs in compliance with applicable legislation and for choosing appropriately privacy sensitive approaches.

-Infoway reviews the PIAs submitted by the jurisdictions on Infoway funded projects, except where statutes are in place for other formal mechanisms to do so.
+Infoway reviews the PIAs submitted by the jurisdictions on Infoway-funded projects, except where statutes are in place for other formal mechanisms to do so.

 PIAs are submitted to Infoway in confidence by the appropriate ministries or jurisdictional bodies.